IMG Center

-The IMG Center is a modernist styled 1965-built 180 foot 16 story high-rise in downtown Cleveland's Nine-Twelve District.
+The IMG Center is a modernist styled 16-story office building in downtown Cleveland's Nine-Twelve District.
+Designed by Schafer, Flynn & Van Dijk, this 180 ft tall high-rise was built in 1965.
 It sits at the prominent Cleveland intersection of East Ninth and St. Clair.
 The building is named after the 1960 Cleveland founded firm International Management Group or IMG.
 There is a "nub" on top of the building that can be seen in all directions that bears the IMG logo.
 The distinctive look of the building is due its use of glass in its corners in lieu of solid corner supports.
-At the time of its construction the building cost $7 Million dollars and was considered a fine example of modernist skyscraper construction.
+At the time of its construction, the modernist building cost $7 million.

 IMG Moves Out

 The structure was the home of the Cleveland-based Cuyahoga Savings Bank, which was also known as One Erieview Plaza as it was a part of the Erieview plan until it was renamed the IMG Center in 1997.
 The company is known for its management of sports and athletic endeavors.
 IMG is now headquartered in New York City but their flagship office has been retained in downtown Cleveland.